Dill-PICL/GOMAP-singularity/docs/RUN.rst

 5. Aggregate the annotations from all the clean datasets
 6. Clean the aggregate dataset by removing duplication and redundancy

-Aggregating step can be run using the following command

 .. code-block:: bash